-Because food was involved, wearing pantyhose was required by law.
+Because food was involved, wearing pantyhose on the floor was required by law.
 It took a certain skill to master the assembly of wearing sheer hose underneath a g-string.
 I rolled each side down, belly to butt crack, then fastened the nylon to the tiny patches of Lycra/Spandex covering my business.

-So there I was, on stage: Fabulous Stephanie.
+So there I was – loving my new career as a showgirl on stage: Fabulous Stephanie.
 Perfect everything.
 Hip popping, Aqua-netted head rolling, kick ass money making Steph.
 I was having a blast.
 Bending over, taking a tip, head up, and moving on.
 The customers seemed like they were flocking to me, staring at my ass and smiling.

 Cha ching baby, I’m a rock star.

 After Mötley Crüe sang their last note I saw Angela upside down through my legs.
 She waved my attention and I walked off stage to meet her in the dressing room.

 “Take a look.”
 Angela placed my back to the floor length mirror and made me bend over, looking at my ass through my legs.
 Holy shit.
 Fuck.
 I was blown away.
 I never shaved or groomed my pubic hair.
 Ever.
 Add to that fact, the visual of my pantyhose smashed up to my g-string.
 It was like a scene from Alien – only hairier.
 A bushel of pubic hair, flattened out like a dead spider under my pantyhose.
 It looked like my privates were robbing a bank.